Can solar panels catch on fire?

 An electric arc is like a mini bolt of lightning.
 It happens when a spark from damaged wiring or faulty equipment travels through the air into nearby objects.
 When arcing happens in the walls of your home or near anything combustible, fires can ignite.

 How about solar panels?
 Can they be the cause of a fire?
 The United States, unfortunately, doesn’t collect data on fires that involve solar panels - at least, not at the national level.
 However, the German research group Fraunhofer ISE says that in Germany, which has 1.4 million solar installations, only 120 fires have been traced to solar panels in the past 20 years.
 That’s a rate of 0.0014%, which is a very low risk.
+In addition, recent rapid shutdown requirements in the NEC electrical code help to make solar even safer.

 Even so, it’s not zero risk, and there was some media attention recently because of a dispute between Walmart and Solar City (now Telsa), because of solar arrays installed on Walmart stores that apparently did catch on fire.